Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 ## Potential Future Development for the Website
 In future iterations of the website I would add a 'services' page so customers get a more detailed view of what Paolo offers and a 'gallery' page to showcase previous work undertaken by Paolo.

-In terms of design choices I would take the advice of the lighthouse reports and use images with smaller file sizes.

-___
-## What I would have done diffenretly
-The main thing I would have done differently is start my project sooner.
-Overall I am happy with the design and the overall finished product but I would have liked to have been able to take more time over it.
-Space out my mentor calls a bit more.
-I definately would have done the README file alongside coding the actual website more often and made notes of bugs within it as I went along.
-I would also do clearer and more frequent commit messages.

 ___